 Forensic nursing is a relatively new career path.
 It’s a sub-specialty of general nursing.
 Forensic nurses have many duties, including collecting evidence and giving expert testimony in court.
 Forensic nurses also investigate neglect or abuse cases and treat victims of crimes.
 To become a forensic nurse, special courses must be taken and a unique career path to travel.

 Forensic nurses can work in a variety of places.
 For example, they can work in coroner’s offices and emergency rooms.
 Also, some nurses even work for insurance companies.
 In addition, forensic nurses can work with jails, hospitals, and law enforcement agencies.

 High School Preparation

 The first step in becoming a forensic nurse is to prepare yourself by taking the appropriate courses in high school.
 Make sure to take classes such as anatomy, biology, and other science and math courses to give you the head-start you need to enter college to become a nurse.
 Becoming a forensic nurse can be difficult at times, so work hard and keep your grades up.

 Become a Registered Nurse

-The next step on the path to becoming a forensic nurse is to find the right college.
-The college you attend needs to have a nationally accredited nursing program.
+The next step to becoming a forensic nurse is to find the right college.
+The college you attend needs to have a nationally-accredited nursing program.
 This is vital to becoming a registered nurse.
 You must first become an RN before you can specialize in forensic nursing.
 A bachelor’s degree is the least amount of education necessary.
 This opens up most opportunities in this field.

 Attain a Nursing License

 Now that you have your BA, it’s time to become licensed.
-In order to obtain the license you need, you must take the National Council Licensure Exam.
-This may not be the only test you will have to take to become licensed depending on the requirements of the state in which you live.
+To obtain the license you need, you must take the National Council Licensure Exam.
+This may not be the only test you will have to take to become licensed, depending on the state’s requirements in which you live.

 Get a Master’s Degree